haandol/croca/README.md

 $ vim lib/interfaces/config.ts
 ```

-Here is an example of the configuration for replica
+Here is an full example of the configuration for Replica

 ```javascript
 export namespace Replica {